dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 You are making a BREAKING change.
 Other canisters or frontend clients relying on your canister may stop working.
 ```

-In addition, Motoko with enhanced orthogonal persistence implements extra safe guard in the runtime system to ensure that the stable data is compatible, to exclude any data corruption or unwanted data loss.
+In addition, Motoko with enhanced orthogonal persistence implements extra safe guard in the runtime system to ensure that the stable data is compatible, to exclude any data corruption or misinterpretation.
 Moreover, `dfx` also warns about dropping of stable variables.

 ## Data migration